giraycoskun/giraycoskun.dev/docs/developers-notebook/index.md

 These are thing that I want take notes about and keep them here for accessibility

+!!! warning
     Views are my own and can be wrong.
-As I am not suggesting that I am an expert on these topics.
+As I am not arguing that I am an expert on these topics.
+Just a hard-working and curioud engineer.

 !!! info
     All of them (drafts included) can be found on the left-hand side.
 Below are finished ones.